OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_Mass_Assignment.md

 ```

 Then try to add an input related to a non-exiting attribute (e.g. `user[nonexistingattribute]`) and analyze the response.
-If the application does not implement any control (e.g. white-list of allowed fields) it is likely that it will respond with an error (e.g. 500) due to the fact that the application does not find the attribute associated to the object.
+If the application does not implement any control (e.g. list of allowed fields) it is likely that it will respond with an error (e.g. 500) due to the fact that the application does not find the attribute associated to the object.
 More interestingly, sometimes those errors allow to discover the attribute names and value data type needed to exploit the issue, without access to the source code.

 #### Identify Sensitive Fields